LilyKizir/SCG150-Principles-of-GIS/README.md

 This repository contains my work from **SCG 150 Principles of ArcGIS** course, including 11 lab assignments and a final project.
 The course introduced key GIS concepts using ArcGIS Pro, building foundational skills in spatial analysis, data management, cartographic design, and more.

 Each lab focused on a specific set of GIS tools and techniques.
-This repo serves both as a personal archive and a showcase of my learning progress throughout the semester.
+This repo serves both as a personal archive and a showcase of my learning progress.

 ---